HipnoTanatos/dotfiles/README.md

 - alacritty
 - sddm

 I chose **Xorg** as the display server for compatibility and the ability to fine-tune configurations. **PipeWire** unifies audio and video, which is especially useful for streaming or virtual cameras over a local network. **Qtile** was chosen as the window manager for its high flexibility and scripting capabilities; exploring tiled windows has been an interesting experience, probably a one-way trip at this point. **Picom** is very lightweight on resources and flexible to configure, without sacrificing compatibility or visually appealing effects.
 I use **Alacritty** as my terminal emulator is extremely fast and efficient.
 Tmux is almost indispensable with this terminal, especially for long sessions or complex projects, as it integrates really well.
 For the **greeter**, I chose SDDM just to test QML for now, but honestly, any greeter would do the job.
-And of course, I chose Arch Linux ~~for its simplicity, minimalism, and full control over the system.~~ btw.
+And of course, I chose Arch Linux ~~for its simplicity, minimalism, and full control over the system.~~ btw.<br>
 All components were selected to keep the setup minimal while allowing maximum granular configuration.

 ## Instalation